-A three-time Olympian, Price coxed the gold-medal winning heavyweight crew at Beijing 2008 and finished fifth in the 2004 Olympic Games in Athens, where he was also coxswain for the men’s eight crew.
+A three-time Olympian, Price coxed the gold-medal winning crew at Beijing 2008 and finished fifth at the 2004 Olympic Games in Athens, where he was also coxswain for the men’s eight crew.

-A three-time World champion coxswain for the men’s eight in 2002, 2003 and 2007, Price had his first international experience at the 1999 Pan American Games in Winnipeg.
+A three-time world champion coxswain for the men’s eight in 2002, 2003 and 2007, Price had his first international experience at the 1999 Pan American Games in Winnipeg.
 He also coxed the eight to bronze at the 2011 World Championships and has four world championship bronze medals in the coxed pair.

 After taking a break from the sport following the Beijing Games, Price returned to competition in 2011 after being a motivational speaker for two years.
 Price is a cancer survivor who suffered from acute lymphoblastic leukemia as a child and his growth was stunted due to heavy chemotherapy treatment during developmental years.

 The Canadian men’s eight went into the 2008 Olympic Games in Beijing confident, dominant and expected to win gold.

 Coached by Mike Spracklen, the crew of Kevin Light, Ben Rutledge, Andrew Byrnes, Jake Wetzel, Malcolm Howard, Dominic Seiterle, Adam Kreek , Kyle Hamilton and coxswain Brian Price had consistently proven to be the best, winning the 2007 World Championship title as well as back-to-back editions of the prestigious Lucerne World Cup in 2007 and 2008.